Heatwave at isolated places in UP, mercury hits 47.4 deg C in Banda | Science-Environment

 - India

-Heatwave conditions occurred at isolated places in Uttar Pradesh with many divisions recording temperatures above normal limits and Banda district sizzling at over 47 degrees Celsius, the Meteorological (MeT) department office said here on Saturday.
+Heatwave conditions occurred at isolated places in Uttar Pradesh with Banda district sizzling for the second consecutive day with the mercury surpassing 47 degrees Celsius on Saturday.

-They warned that heatwave conditions are likely to continue in different districts of the state in the next two days, they said.

-Markedly above normal day temperature (5 notches or more) was recorded in Prayagraj division; appreciably above normal ( more than 3 degrees Celsius to 5 degrees Celsius) in Varanasi, Lucknow, Agra, Jhansi, Meerut divisions, above normal (1.6 notches to 3 notches) in Ayodhya, Kanpur, Moradabad, Bareilly divisions and normal in remaining divisions over the state on Friday, they said.
+The Meteorological department has issued a warning for heatwave conditions likely at isolated places across Uttar Pradesh.

-The highest temperature in the state was 47.4 degrees Celsius recorded at Banda observatory.
+The maximum temperature in Banda on Friday was recorded at 47.4 degrees Celsius.

-There were no large-scale change in the night temperatures in all the divisions over the state.
-They were above normal (1.6 to 3 notches) in Ayodhya, Varanasi, Kanpur, Lucknow, Bareilly, Agra, Jhansi, divisions and normal in the remaining divisions over the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)